 First, find out sleeping MySQL client processes.
 Use the following command to identify the sleeping MySQL client process.

 Now, run the following command with the kill command and process ID as shown below.

 Run multiple mysqladmin commands together

 You can execute multiple ‘mysqladmin‘ commands together as follows.

 flush-hosts flushes all host information from the host cache.

 Store MySQL server debug information to logs

-Following command will tell MySQL server to write debug information in MySQL log file.
+The following command will tell the MySQL server to write debug information in MySQL log file.